rustheviking/lemonhrm/README.md

 ---

-Enjoy using the OrangeHRM Desktop Application!
+Enjoy using the LemonHRM Desktop Application!
 We hope it simplifies your HR management tasks and enhances your organization's efficiency.